-No Class - July 1 Canada Day Holiday Class 16 - July 4 When Peacekeeping Fails (Rwanda) (Lecture and Discussion) Alan J. Kuperman, "Rwanda in Retrospect," Foreign Affairs, Vol. 79, No. 1 (January-February 2000), pp. 94-118.
+No Class - July 1 Canada Day Holiday Class 17 - July 3 When Peacekeeping Fails (Rwanda) (Lecture and Discussion) Alan J. Kuperman, "Rwanda in Retrospect," Foreign Affairs, Vol. 79, No. 1 (January-February 2000), pp. 94-118.
 [E-Journal] Samantha Power, "Bystanders to Genocide: Why the United States Let the Rwandan Tragedy Happen," Atlantic Monthly, Vol. 288, No. 2 (September 2001), pp. 84-107.
 [E-Journal] Optional Reading (Contending Visions of Rwanda's History and Related Issues) Peter Uvin, "Reading the Rwandan Genocide," International Studies Review, Vol. 3, No. 3 (Fall 2001), pp. 75-99.
 [E-Journal] This article very succinctly summarizes the contending interpretations of the underlying Rwandan conflict.
 Students unfamiliar with the background to the Rwandan conflict are strongly encouraged to read this article.
 Discussion Theme Could Rwanda have been saved?

-Class 17 - July 8 When the International Community Makes Things Worse (Lecture and Discussion) Edward N. Luttwak, "Give War a Chance," Foreign Affairs, Vol. 78, No. 4 (July-August 1999), pp. 36-44.
-[E-Journal] Matthew LeRiche, "Unintended Alliance: The Cooperation of Humanitarian Aid in Conflicts," Parameters: Journal of the US Army War College, Vol. 34, No. 1 (Spring 2004), pp. 104-120.
-[E-Journal] Alan J. Kupperman, "Suicidal Rebellions and the Moral Hazard of Humanitarian Intervention," Ethnopolitics, Vol. 4, No. 2 (June 2005), pp. 149-173.
-[E-Journal] Discussion Themes (i) When does an international intervention make things worse?(ii) What are the best practices for intervention?
-Class 18 - July 11 Chapter VII: The International Community Goes to War (Lecture Only) Alex J. Bellamy, Paul Williams, and Stuart Griffin, Understanding Peacekeeping, 2nd ed.
+Class 18 - July 8 Chapter VII: The International Community Goes to War (Lecture Only) Alex J. Bellamy, Paul Williams, and Stuart Griffin, Understanding Peacekeeping, 2nd ed.
 (Malden, MA: Polity Press, 2010), pp. 214-229.
 [Reserve Desk] Denis Stairs, "The United Nations and the Politics of the Korean War," International Journal, Vol. XXV, No. 2 (Spring 1970), pp. 302-320.
 [E-Journal] Jonathan Soffer, "All for One or All for All: The UN Military Staff Committee and the Contradictions within American Internationalism, Diplomatic History, Vol. 21, No. 1 (Winter 1997), pp. 45-69.
 [E-Journal] Optional Reading (A History of the Korean War) William Stueck, "The Korean War," in The Cambridge History of the Cold War - Volume I: Origins, eds.
 Melvyn P. Leffler and Odd Arne Westand (Cambridge, UK: Cambridge University Press, 2010), pp. 266-287.
 [Reserve Desk] This article very succinctly summarizes the history of the Korean War.
 Students unfamiliar with the background to the conflict are strongly encouraged to read this article.
-Class 19 - July 15 War Outside the UN System: Kosovo (Lecture and Discussion) Steven Haines, "The Influence of Operation Allied Force on the Development of the jus ad bellum," International Affairs, Vol. 85, No. 3 (May 2009), pp. 477-490.
+Class 19 - July 10 War Outside the UN System: Kosovo (Lecture and Discussion) Steven Haines, "The Influence of Operation Allied Force on the Development of the jus ad bellum," International Affairs, Vol. 85, No. 3 (May 2009), pp. 477-490.
 [E-Journal] Harry Papaasotiriou, "The Kosovo War: Kosovar Insurrection, Serbian Retribution and NATO Intervention," Journal of Strategic Studies, Vol. 25, No. 1 (March 2002), pp. 39-62.
 [E-Journal] Optional Readings (Background to the Kosovo War) John M. Fraser, "The Kosovo Quagmire.
 What are the Issues?
 Should We Care?"
 International Journal, Vol. LIII, No. 4 (Autumn 1998), pp. 601-608.
 [E-Journal] Mark Webber, "The Kosovo War: A Recapitulation," International Affairs, Vol. 85, No. 3 (May 2009), pp. 447-459.
-[E-Journal] These articles summarize the history of the Kosovo conflict.
+[E-Journal] These two articles summarize the history of the Kosovo conflict.
 Students unfamiliar with the background to the conflict are strongly encouraged to read these articles.
 Discussion Theme (i) Did the KLA tail wag the NATO dog?